Major

 Prerequisites for declaring the Major (B.A.)

-1. Complete at least two graded economics courses at the University of Virginia.
+You must complete at least two graded economics courses at UVA.

 2. Economics GPA